Mindsets Logo

 The Second Digital Revolution

 From around 1980 to the year 2000, the "First Digital Revolution" took place as a mass digitization occurred with a wide variety of media increasingly being encoded into the binary world of cyberspace.
 However, the idea behind today's resultant "Second Digital Revolution" is that we are now in a more mature phase of digital technology development in which the focus is far more on the "atomization" of digital content back into the real world.
+For a far more detailed explanation of the Second Digital Revolution and its development, please see the Second Digital Revolution page.

 The Five Facets of Reality

 The Five Facets of Reality is a conceptual framework to assist in the study of radical technological, social and cultural transition.
 The model divides human history into "the past", "the present" and "the future", and then seeks to explore changes in five key "facets" of human and organizational existence across these time periods.
+For a more detailed explanation of this future mindset tool, please see the Five Facets of Reality page.

 Crossing the Fourth Discontinuity